-- Stringer on open-sided stairs is often open themselves so that the treads are visible from the side.
+- Stringer on open-sided stairs often opens themselves so that the treads are visible from the side.
 Such stringers are called cut stringers.

 - Stringers on a closed slide of the stairs are closed.
-Closed string extends above and below the level of the treads and risers; above the pitch line.
-This is only done on the outside of the staircase as there is no need the staircase runs and the string is along a wall.
+The closed string extends above and below the level of the treads and risers; above the pitch line.
+This is only done on the outside of the staircase as there is no need for the staircase to run and the string is along a wall.

 Winders are the steps that are narrower on one side than the other.
 A series of winders form a circular or spiral stairway.
 Stairway winders or turns involve triangular treads to complete the turn.
 When three steps are used to turn a 90-degree corner, the middle step is called a kite winder as a kite double winder.
-As per the Toronto Home inspection, it shows that only one set of winders should be allowed in a staircase and the dimensions should be tripping hazards.
+The Toronto Home inspection shows that only one set of winders should be allowed in a staircase and the dimensions should be tripping hazards.

 Winders must be in a room with the proper definition.
 You cannot create winders in an area composed of only 2 corner walls.
 If this configuration is needed, enclose the area in with invisible walls so that a room area is defined.

-- Basically, they are used to change the direction.
+- Basically, they are used to change direction.

 - It can bail you out of the situation where there isn't enough headroom .for a standard landing.

-- This is an angled member for handholding, as distinguished from the vertical balusters which hold it up for stair that are open on one side
+- This is an angled member for handholding, as distinguished from the vertical balusters which hold it up for stairs that are open on one side

 - They are grooved out so that the spindles fit into the underside of them.